dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 ~~~

 A difference from FunLang is that `Bool` is a built-in data type with literals,
-rather than an ADT, so there are built-in function for printing and reading
+rather than an ADT, so there are built-in functions for printing and reading
 boolean values.
 The `Bool` data type itself maps to the `Bool` ADT in MIL.
 The
 following code snippet is an implementation of the `printBool` function: